Fitness for Women Over 40: Why Eating More Calories Can Help You Build the Hourglass Figure You Want

 If progress stalls, common causes include:

 • Hidden snacking.
-Evry little thing adds up and it can add up in a big way.
+Every little thing adds up and it can add up in a big way.

 • Miscalculated calories.